HaxeFoundation/HaxeManual/md/manual/cr-resources.md

 ## 8.3 Resources

-Haxe provides simple resource embedding system that can be used for embedding  files directly into the compiled application.
+Haxe provides a simple resource embedding system that can be used for embedding files directly into the compiled application.

-While it may be not optimal to embed large assets, like images or music in the application file, it comes in very handy to embed smaller resources, like configuration or XML data.
+While it may be not optimal to embed large assets such as images or music in the application file, it comes in very handy for embedding smaller resources like configuration or XML data.

 ### 8.3.1 Embedding resources